Pesticide Regulations Part-4

 People involved in illegal pesticides are using advance technologies to avoid detection and also increasingly using sophisticated fraud system and making it difficult for traditional system of reporting, documentation, record keeping, inspection, traceability and risk management systems ineffective and in fact useless.
 They are struggling to control and corruption within the system makes it further vulnerable.

-Consequently, government agencies have to reconsider their fraud detection and enforcement tools and develop a range of policy responses to these new challenges.
+tools and develop a range of policy responses to these new challenges.
 The use of modern technologies like blockchain and other options, if implemented can be of benefit.

 Pesticide management Bill'2020 must be redrafted to include these dimensions to remain relevant for the coming years.
 In the present format, it is of little significance and may not address the issue faced by farmers, manufacturers and consumers.
 Policymakers will continue to struggle these challenges with little success.